CHEMICAL COMPOSITION AND ANTIFUNGAL ACTIVITY OF ESSENTIAL OILS FROM AERIAL PARTS OF MENTHA PIPERITA AND MENTHA ARVENSISHTML Full Text

 - Balouiri M, Sadiki M and Ibnsouda SK: Methods for in-vitro evaluating antimicrobial activity: A review.
 J Pharma Anal 2016; 6: 71-79.

-- Gende LB, Mendiara S, Fernandez NJ, Baren CV, Lira AD, Bandoni A, Fritz R, Floris I and Eguaras M: Essentials oils of some Mentha spp. and their relation with antimicrobial activity against Paenibacillus larvae, the causative agent of American foulbrood in honey bees, by using the bioautography technique.
-Bulletin of Insectology 2014; 67(1): 13-20.
+- Gende LB, Mendiara S, Fernandez NJ, Baren CV, Lira AD, Bandoni A, Fritz R, Floris I and Eguaras M: Essentials oils of some Mentha sp. and their relation with antimicrobial activity against larvae, the causative agent of American foulbrood in honey bees, by using the bio-autography technique.
+Bul of Insectol 2014; 67(1): 13-20.

 - Satoyanova A and Georgiev E: Chemical composition and antimicrobial activity of Bulgarian peppermint oils.
 Bul Ess Oil Perfum Cosm (Bulgaria) 2003; 43-47.